ABFCode/Librium/SpringReader/docs/plan_todo.md

 TESTS
 1. Fix JwtServiceTest - broke cause of secret changes

+OTHER
+~~1.
+Image controller is sending JPEG filetype as default, could be PNG.~~

 ### FRONT END ###
 Error handling: Very little user feedback for errors is directly shown to the user in the page, especially around user sign-up.